Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 The sending party flips the signal every 104µs, and the receiving party checks the voltage on the line every 104µs.
 It will still work if this is off by a couple of per cent.
 This sometimes happens with microcontrollers, that have trouble keeping an exact clock.

 The most common baud rates in use are 9600 and 115200.
 Then there are a handful of standard baud rates, such as 19200 and 38400.
-In theory you can use any baud rate, but some interfaces only support the standard baud rates.
+In theory you can use any baud rate, but old interfaces only support the standard baud rates.
 It is also possible to use different baud rates for sending and receiving, although this is pretty rare.

 <img src="/images/uart-logic-680.png" alt="A pulse is 104µs long">